 “Nothing is an accident with this one,” Sonea replied.
 “Come on Sepher, let’s go.”

 I actually hesitated.
-I don’t know for sure if it was because I actually wanted to stay and learn more about demons, or if I was just worried moving might cause Keallax to lash out at me, or perhaps she had me bound there with some kind of dark magic, but I know that I did not move at first.
+I don’t know for sure if it was because I actually wanted to stay and learn more about the Yunai, or if I was just worried moving might cause Keallax to lash out at me, or perhaps she had me bound there with some kind of dark magic, but I know that I did not move at first.

 With her words, I felt like I was free to escape.
 I walked forward, tried to thank her for… not killing me I guess, and then headed outside with Lady Sonea next to me.